quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

-An endpoint MAY send multiple ACK_FREQUENCY frames with different values within a connection.
+An endpoint can send multiple ACK_FREQUENCY frames with different values within a connection.
 A sending endpoint MUST send monotonically increasing values in the Sequence Number field, since this field allows ACK_FREQUENCY frames to be processed out of order.
 A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the